Do I need to wear a mask on campus?

 What do I do if I need to drop a class due to COVID-19?

-3. Excused Withdrawal (EW) - Completion of an online form, or submission of an Academic Review Petition to Admissions and Records is required for this option.
+3. Excused Withdrawal (EW) - Completion of an an Academic Review Petition and submission of documentation to Admissions and Records is required for this option.
 A notation of EW will be noted on your transcript, but will not affect your GPA or calculate toward probation or dismissal statuses.
-If you are a financial aid recipient, this is your best option!
-The federal government passed the CARES Act, which allows withdrawal without repayment issues or Satisfactory Academic Progress (SAP) consequences, along with several other benefits for financial aid students.

 Before requesting Pass/No Pass grading or dropping your course, please make certain the choice you make is best for your circumstances.
 If any of the following apply to you, please connect with staff in the program to ensure you have all the information needed to make the best decision for you.